 If you’re going through a dry spell with work, the best thing you can do is show that you’ve been keeping active, but keeping your Github commits consistent.
 Do tutorials, mini projects, whatever – just make it look like you’re trying to keep your skills sharp.

 After I finished my Software Bootcamp, I was exhausted.
 If you need to, ensure you take time off away from your screen.
 The urge to stay at your laptop to try and be as productive as possible is strong, but there’s usually a point in the day/week where the returns for your efforts begin to diminish.
-Re-charge, unplug from electronics and ensure you take regular breaks to get outside.
+Re-charge, unplug from electronics, and ensure you take regular breaks to get outside.

 This last one is a bit tricky.
 Most remote companies will filter you out if they don’t see evidence that you can work remotely.
-Working from home requires both self-discipline, and great communications skills – it’s not for everyone.
+Working from home requires both self-discipline, and great communication skills – it’s not for everyone.
 You have to prove that it is for you.

-In my previous line of work as a Mechanical Engineer, I worked a handful of trips away from the office which required me to work from a hotel for a few days at a time, and I also had some freelancing work which I did from home (one or two clients who needed a single page website, nothing big) – like most freelance work tends to be.
+In my previous line of work as a Mechanical Engineer, I worked a handful of trips away from the office which required me to work from a hotel for a few days at a time, and I also had some freelancing work that I did from home (one or two clients who needed a single page website, nothing big) – like most freelance work tends to be.
 Most Developers can claim to have created a website for a friend, family member, or freelance client – so play this up if you can, and draw on any sort of experience you can use to show you can be productive at home, otherwise you will just be an unknown quantity that companies will be gambling on.

 If you’ve had projects in college, a bootcamp, or as part of an open source contribution – sell this from the angle of coordinating with other people, remotely.
 It might seem like a bit of a stretch to call this remote work, but it’s not, as long as you’re honest about it.
 Sometimes, you have to sell yourself a little.